a-flyleaf/omori/hrvatski/yaoi.md

         <span class="omo">Aubrey</span>: <q>See?
 You lost him...</q>
     an: |-
       <figure class="imgs" id="alas"><a href="../assets/img/hr/2023-05-09.png"><img src="../assets/img/hr/2023-05-09.png" alt="Gru meme ft.
 Basil.
 First panel: Aubrey, who speaks Croatian, talked to Sunny; Sunny has a crush on her.
 Second panel (expectation): If Basil speaks Croatian, Sunny will crush on /him/.
 Third panel (in which Basil looks disgruntled): Aubrey has taught him Croatian both back then (both kneeling over a puzzle) and now (her yelling at him through a megaphone…).
 Fourth panel (reality, to Basil’s /extreme/ disgruntlement): Basil speaks Croatian.
 Sunny doesn’t get it." title="Gru meme ft.
 Basil.
 First panel: Aubrey, who speaks Croatian, talked to Sunny; Sunny has a crush on her.
 Second panel (expectation): If Basil speaks Croatian, Sunny will crush on /him/.
 Third panel (in which Basil looks disgruntled): Aubrey has taught him Croatian both back then (both kneeling over a puzzle) and now (her yelling at him through a megaphone…).
 Fourth panel (reality, to Basil’s /extreme/ disgruntlement): Basil speaks Croatian.
 Sunny doesn’t get it."></a><figcaption><a href="https://knowyourmeme.com/memes/grus-plan">alas.</a></figcaption></figure>
-  - dt: 2023-05-14
-    id: thanks-doc
-    typ: sn cn
-    note: And Now For Something Completely Different. <small>[might move this to the next page later, but for now it's here since it's from the same month]</small>
-    imgs:
-    - alt: "Basil wakes up in the hospital, with Kel, Hero, and Aubrey standing nearby.
-Hero: “Hey, Basil.
-How’re you feeling?”
-He holds up a card that reads “How much does it hurt?”, below which is a pain scale from 1 (Not at all!) to 3 (OK) to 5 (Horrid Agony). / Basil’s response: “P… Pet….”.
-Kel: “‘Pet’?
-You want Hector? /Here??/” Aubrey translates: “Five.
-He means five….”"
-    an: >-
-      Needs no translation.
-The language of pain is universal.
 ---
 ČčĆćĐđŠšŽž
 …‘’“”—